 Patler, Caitlin, Jeffrey O. Sacha, and Nicholas Branic.
 Forthcoming.
 “Solitary Confinement Practices in a Subset of U.S. Immigrant Detention Facilities.”
 Journal of Population Research.

 Patler, Caitlin.
 In Press.
 “To Reveal or Conceal: How Diverse Undocumented Youth Navigate Legal Status Disclosure.”
 Sociological Perspectives.
 Online first.

 Patler, Caitlin.
-Forthcoming.
+2017.
 “Undocumented Disadvantage, Citizen Advantage, or Both?
 The Comparative Educational Outcomes of Second and 1.5-Generation Latino Young Adults.”
 International Migration Review.
+Online First.